-The Division of Online & Continuing Education allows students to earn Associate Degrees and Certificates in a flexible format, completing courses during the evening, online, and in a hybrid format.
+Students can earn Associate Degrees and Certificates during the evening, online, and in a hybrid format.

 - Flexible class format.
-We offer many options for students with busy schedules including courses in the evening, on weekends, and 100% online. - Affordability.
+We offer many options for students with busy schedules including courses in the evening, and 100% online. - Affordability.
 We offer the most affordable college education in New Hampshire. - Begin or continue your college experience at NHTI.
 Many courses are transferable to four-year colleges and universities. - Considering changing careers?
-NHTI offers over 80 programs from which to choose. - We're here to help.
+NHTI offers over 90 programs from which to choose. - We're here to help.
 Educational counseling services are available in the evening, during the day and online. - Extensive summer offerings.
 We offer over 200 courses during our summer session including day, evening, online, hybrid and one-week classes.